 An Invitation for American Muslims

-For American Muslims of good will toward Jews, Christians and all others, we honor you.
+For American Muslims of good will toward Jews, Christians and all others, I honor you.

 And under the U.S. Constitution, we all have the same religious, political and economic liberties.
 We are all equal in the sight of the one true Creator.